Feral Fix Program

 • Only 4 cats, each in their own live trap, will be accepted per person/organization.
 Cats not brought in a live trap, will be subject to paying full price for their sterilization and require an appointment.
 Additional cats, after the first 12 in line, may be declined for service, or if the schedule permits may be accepted at full spay/neuter price.

 • Caretakers may not use placeholders to reserve a place in line for feral cats.
-In order to be counted as one of the first 12 in line, a cat must be physically in a live trap and in line.
+In order to be counted as one of the first 12 in line, a cat must be physically in a live trap and in line with their caretaker prior to the start of check-in.

 • Caretakers are responsible for additional fees incurred during surgery (i.e. in heat, pregnant or a cryptorchid).
 Caretakers will also incur an anesthesia fee ($20) for cats who are presented for surgery and already sterilized.